Lonchodraco: Discovery and naming

 Also in 1869, Seeley informally named "Ptenodactylus microdon".
 In 1870, he formally named it Ornithocheirus microdon, "small tooth", Hooley (1914) transferred this species to Lonchodectes to form the new combination Lonchodectes microdon.
 Its holotype, CAMSM B54486, has its provenance in the Cambridge Greensand and consists of the front of a snout.
 The type specimen of Ornithocheirus oweni Seeley 1870, CAMSM B 54439, was synonymized with microdon by Unwin (2001), and Rodrigues & Kellner (2013) agreed with this synonymy.

 In 1869, Harry Govier Seeley named Ptenodactylus machaerorhynchus, at the same time disclaiming the name which makes it invalid by modern standards.
 In 1870, Seeley had realised that the generic name Ptenodactylus had been preoccupied and renamed the species into Ornithocheirus machaerorhynchus.
 The specific name means "sabre snout" in Greek.
 In 1914 Hooley renamed it into Lonchodectes machae[r]orhynchus.
-Its holotype, CAMSM B54855, was near Cambridge found in a layer of the Cambridge Greensand dating from the Cenomanian but containing reworked fossils from the Albian.
+Its holotype, CAMSM B54855, was found near Cambridge in a layer of the Cambridge Greensand dating from the Cenomanian but containing reworked fossils from the Albian.
 It consists of the rear end of a symphysis of the lower jaws.
 However, in his review of Lonchodectidae, Averianov (2020) assigned Lonchodraco machaerorhynchus to Ikrandraco due to similarities in rostral morphology, as I. machaerorhynchus, and he also declared Lonchodraco microdon (including P. oweni) a junior synonym of machaerorhynchus.
 Thus, Lonchodraco is limited to the type species L. giganteus.